EricGebhart/flickr-fetcher/README.md

 ### Database

 This component only saves or sends image metadata files and the images that go with them.
-It might be nice to supply a channel that new image records can put into so that the server can watch for them.
+Since an the database needs the size and the image itself, it is probably easist if the worker sends them as a map with keys _:size_ and _:image_.
+Or is it better to simply put them in the metadata file as a list of image maps.
+`[{:image ... :size ...}, ...]`

 When giving an image to save,
 the database component should write the image to it's folder which is named after it's id in _image-path_ from the CLI.
-The image should use a filename like so. _<image-id>.original.<format-ext>_
+The image should use a filename like so. _<image-id>.<size>.<format-ext>_

 _If there is a possiblity that different image-paths may be used simultaneously the image's path should be saved in it's metadata record._ otherwise the database can make the path